With the (annoying) rear partition in place under both canopies, I started adding the structure, beginning with the rear canopy:

 Yeah, so, the raised panel lines.
 Back in the mid-60s through the 70s, when the dies were cut it was a lot easier to create raised lines.
 One simply cuts them into the face of the molds.
 Recessed panel lines mean that the entire surface of the die that creates the surface shape(s) have to be recessed so that the panel lines can be raised in the mold and thereby create recessed panel lines on the finished part(s).
 That has to be much easier with CAD/CAM than cutting the dies manually.
 So all the lines shown below are raised and have to be scribed into the surface:

 Well, I absosoddinglutely SUCK at inscribing panel lines.
 TOTALLY SUCK AT IT.
-I have two different types of scribers, mistakenly figuring that maybe one of the types I can get to freaking work.
+I have two different types of scribers, mistakenly figuring that maybe one of the types I can get to freaking work (and now I have even more scribers…so many of them that if I had a wazoo, that’s what I’d be keeping them up into).
 Uhm…no. I can’t.
 One little bobble and the line is wrong.
 I really do not want to ruin whatever other work I’m doing on this build with lousy, irregular, not-quite-straight panel lines.
 After I screwed up two lines back to back, I stepped away (GLADLY) to reconsider Things…and to let my blood pressure drop back to normal.

 Then something novel happened.
 I had a thought!
 Once the, well, novelty of that subsided, I decided to try it.
 (What’s the worst that could happen?
 I’d screw up a line or two?
 Already managed that.)
 What I tried was going back to an old-school technique.
 Instead of using dedicated panel scribers, I used a needle.
 AND I used Dymo label tape as my straight edge: